anseki/leader-line/README.md

 Attachments are passed to the leader line via some options, and those make that option do special behavior.

-You can make new attachment instance by individual method.
+You can get new attachment instance by individual method.
 For example, `LeaderLine.pointAnchor` method makes new [`pointAnchor`](#pointanchor) attachment instance.
 And you can pass the instance to the leader line for [`start` or `end`](#start-end) option.

 ```js